Adam Silverman “Blue”

 This is Silverman’s fourth exhibition with Tomio Koyama Gallery and features new works upon the theme of “blue”, with architectural references, natural forms and a sharp sensitivity towards material.

 My show will be focused on the color blue, or the many blues, combinations of blues, layers of blues.
-There may be a few all white pieces, as a cleanser after all of the blues.
-Like ginger between courses of sushi.
 Some of the work for the show was made in a summer studio in Rhode Island, which is near the Atlantic Ocean, but also nestled in the green of the woods.
 The light and air and colors there are very different than in Los Angeles.
-Most of the work for the show was made in Los Angeles.
-Some of it was started before I went to Rhode Island for the summer and then finished after I returned, so in terms of time, Rhode Island is in the middle of those pieces, and therefore present.
-Then some of the pieces were made this Fall in Los Angeles, after Rhode Island.
-The different shades of blue have many obvious references in nature.
-The ocean, the sky, the space in between the two, flowers, birds, fish and insects, minerals, etc. (Adam Silverman)
+Some of the work for the show was made in Los Angeles.
+(Adam Silverman)

 Adam Silverman “Blue”